puzpuzpuz/questdb.io/docs/third-party-tools/kafka/questdb-kafka.md

 `topics={mytopic}` key.

 The example below creates a configuration file.
-It assumes a running QuestDB server on the ILP default port, `9009`, creates a reader from a Kafka topic, `example-topic`, and writes into a QuestDB table, `example_table`:
+It assumes a running QuestDB server on the InfluxDB Line Protocol default port, `9009`, creates a reader from a Kafka topic, `example-topic`, and writes into a QuestDB table, `example_table`:

 ```shell title="Create a configuration file"
 name=questdb-sink